BenLauwens/ThinkJulia.jl/docs/src/chap03.md

 It is common to say that a function “takes” an argument and “returns” a result.
 The result is also called the **return value**.

 Julia provides functions that convert values from one type to another.
-The `parse` function takes a string and converts it to an integer (or to any number type), if it can, or complains otherwise:
+The `parse` function takes a string and converts it to any number type, if it can, or complains otherwise:

 ```@repl
 parse(Int64, "32")
+parse(Float64, "3.14159")
 parse(Int64, "Hello")
 ```